josenk/terraform-provider-esxi-wiki/How to configure a static IP using cloud-init.md

 See: https://www.terraform.io/docs/providers/template/d/cloudinit_config.html

 # Example:
-  * In your terraform directory, create a copy of the network configura<tion file.
+  * In your terraform directory, create a copy of the network configuration file.
 Name it <guest_name>-metadata.cfg.
 This example "vmstatic01-metadata.cfg"
 ```
 network:
   version: 1